 All employers, regardless of the number of employees, are covered by the harassment provisions of California law.
 Employers are liable for harassment by their supervisors or agents.
 All harassers, including both supervisory and non-supervisory personnel, may be held personally liable for harassment or for aiding and abetting harassment.
 The law requires employers to take reasonable steps to prevent harassment.
 If an employer fails to take such steps, that employer can be held liable for the harassment.
 In addition, an employer may be liable for the harassment by a non-employee (for example, a client or customer) of an employee, applicant, or person providing services for the employer.
-An employer will only be liable for this form of harassment if it knew or should have known of the harassment, and failed to take immediate and appropriate corrective action.
+An employer will only be liable for this form of harassment, and failed to take immediate and appropriate corrective action.